Baboy PHPigs

 Set this up 3-5 days before the sow's due date.
 A sow that farrows in a clean, warm, calm environment has fewer complications.

 • Clean and disinfect the pen.
 Scrub with soap, apply lime wash or diluted bleach, let dry completely.
-See disease prevention.
+A dirty farrowing pen is the most common reason a sow that farrowed fine still ends up with metritis or mastitis a few days later.

 • Bedding.
 Clean rice straw or shredded paper.
 Not sawdust (clogs piglet airways).
 Not nothing (concrete is too cold for newborns).